getplutu/plutu-php/examples.md

 ### Initialization

-Plutu PHP package provides several payment services, including `PlutuAdfali`, `PlutuSadad`, `PlutuLocalBankCards`, and `PlutuTlync`.
+Plutu PHP package provides several payment services, including `PlutuAdfali`, `PlutuSadad`, `PlutuLocalBankCards`, `PlutuTlync`, and `PlutuMpgs`.
 To use a payment service, include the corresponding service class in your PHP file using the use statement:

 ```php